From geometry to dynamics: Learning overdamped Langevin dynamics from sparse observations with geometric constraints

 The central idea is to view the deterministic flow field as a scaffold upon which system states fluctuate, and to approximate this scaffold in terms of distortions of a metric induced by the observations.

-This effectivelly approximates the low-dimensional invariant density (empirical manifold) without the need to project to a lower dimensional space (whose dimensionality would be hard to estimate due to the presence of fluctuations).
+This effectively approximates the low-dimensional invariant density (empirical manifold) without the need to project to a lower dimensional space (whose dimensionality would be hard to estimate due to the presence of fluctuations).

-The central premise then is that geodesics computed on the empirical manifold consitute the most probable path between consecutive observations in the Onsager-Machlup sense.
+The central premise then is that geodesics computed on the empirical manifold wrt the approximated metric consitute the most probable path between consecutive observations in the Onsager-Machlup sense.